This easy homemade caramel apple pie recipe has a flaky, buttery pie crust and a deliciously sweet apple pie filling. It’s guaranteed to be a winner.

 How To Make Caramel Apple Pie

 Gently ease dough into a pie plate by lifting the edge of dough with one hand while pressing into the bottom of the plate with the other.
-Leave any dough that overhangs and wrap dough-lined pie pan loosely in plastic wrap and chill until firm (about 30 minutes).
+Leave any dough that overhangs, and wrap dough-lined pie pan loosely in plastic wrap and chill until firm (about 30 minutes).

 Transfer the other rolled circle to a parchment paper-lined baking sheet, cover with plastic, and chill for 30 minutes.

-Loosely roll the remaining dough round around a rolling pin and gently unroll it onto filling.
+Loosely roll the remaining dough round around a rolling pin and gently unroll it onto the filling.
 Trim any overhanging dough to 1/2 inch beyond the lip of the pie plate.
-Pinch edges of the top and bottom crusts firmly together.
+Pinch the edges of the top and bottom crusts firmly together.
 Tuck the overhanging dough under itself; the folded edge should be flush with the edge of the pie plate.

-Crimp dough evenly around the edge of the pie using your fingers.
+Crimp the dough evenly around the edge of the pie using your fingers.
 Cut four 2-inch slits on top of the dough.

 Using Scraps Of Dough To Decorate Your Pie